 - My own decisions, and the persistence to keep working along the journey of understanding people & becoming an even better product manager (because a product professional ultimately serves end users / customers).

-- Mistakes Were Made (But Not by Me): Why We Justify Foolish Beliefs, Bad Decisions, and Hurtful Acts
+- Mistakes Were Made (But Not by Me): Why We Justify Foolish Beliefs, Bad Decisions, and Hurtful Acts (Link)

 - My explorations on statistics, data science, machine learning and artificial intelligence.